nmavromatis9/mountainGoats/SQL_TESTING.md

 | users             | email         | TEXT           | Unique username                                                    | Primary |
 | users             | password      | TEXT           | Password                                                           |         |

-Tests to verify: To verify the table is loaded properly we plan to perform the SQL query, `SELECT * FROM tblCPT_Codes;`.
+Tests to verify: To verify the table is loaded properly we plan to perform the SQL query, `SELECT * FROM users;`.
 This step will be performed after we have used the website to sign up some "dummy" users.

 ---